 - Attention-seeking behavior is a way of, well, getting attention!
 And it works!
 It’s not uncommon for attention-seeking behavior to show up in otherwise healthy relationships when two partners are out of sync or when one partner is simply distracted.
 Attention-seeking results from a normal – and often healthy – escalation of communicating needs.

 When Attention-Seeking Behavior is Healthy

 Faced with a partner that is pulling away or distant in a relationship, a healthy response might flow through these escalating tiers:

 1. Naming and communicating a need.
 Example: “You’ve felt distracted.
 I miss you.
 I need to know you care about us.”
 Or, for kids, it may sound like: “You work too much.”

 3. Attention-seeking behavior.
 Attention-seeking behavior communicates needs that cannot be ignored any longer.
-Attention-seeking behavior takes many forms from fabricated drama to overly/uncharacteristically sexualized behavior, or from pranks, gags, and performative behavior to tantrums.
+Attention-seeking behavior takes many forms: from fabricated drama to overly/uncharacteristically sexualized behavior; from pranks, gags, and performative behavior to tantrums.